Virgin Media contract and billing

 Virgin Media’s speeds are generally very fast – a lot faster than those widely available through the Openreach network that supplies services to BT, Sky, TalkTalk and most other providers.
 This is because Virgin Media uses a different network of cables capable of providing far faster speeds.
 As a result, you have a good chance of receiving the advertised average speed.

 Virgin does offer a Minimum Guaranteed Download Speed that states you should receive no less than 50% of the advertised speed.
 If you do receive less for more than three consecutive days and Virgin cannot fix the problem within 30 days, you are entitled to cancel your contract without penalty.

 If you find that you need to move house mid-contract, you can take your contract with you if Virgin Media services are available at your new address.
 You should give 30 days’ notice of your intention to move.
 If Virgin Media is not available, you may be expected to pay early disconnection fees.
 However, if the services are available but Virgin is unable to supply you for some reason, then you can cancel without penalty.

 Fair and acceptable use

-There are a number of behaviours that are not deemed acceptable for Virgin Media customers which can result in Virgin terminating your service.
+There are a number of behaviours that are deemed unacceptable for Virgin Media customers, which can result in Virgin terminating your service.
 These include illegal activities such as publishing or transmitting illegal material including images of child abuse, committing fraud, illegally downloading copyright material such as films and music, deliberating releasing viruses and other illegal software to cause damage, attacking the Virgin Media network in any way, or sending abusive or defamatory messages.